blynkkk/blueprints/Access OpenWrt Router Remotely/README.md

 On the device side, I'll be using **Lua** to script the needed functionality.
 I could also use **Python** or **Node.js**, but unfortunately, these options are not always available due to a lack of resources on some routers.
 Or **C/C++**, but it's not so convenient to work with (cross-compiling for every change, etc.)

-We'mostly using pre-installed software (available on any OpenWrt-enabled router).
+We'll be mostly using pre-installed software (available on any OpenWrt-enabled router).
 For example, **Lua** is simple to use and learn, and it's used by the default OpenWrt web interface (**LuCI**).
 To access some advanced functionality, I had to install additional software packages.